ys112/PeerPrep/services/user/README.md

 3. Run the command `npm start` to start the User Service in production mode, or use `npm run dev` for development mode, which includes features like automatic server restart when you make code changes.

 4. Using applications like Postman, you can interact with the User Service on port 3001.
 If you wish to change this, please update the `.env` file.

+5. If there is no admin user in the database, run the command `npm run create-admin` to create a new admin user.
+Make sure the necessary environment variables are present.

 ## User Service API Guide